gvwilson/sensibleadventures/bookster/bookster.md

 said quietly.
 "And then you come find me and tell me everything you heard, understood?  *Everything.*"

 Erileine nodded jerkily.
-"Yes *sra*."
 He squeezed her arm and then turned to the soldiers and nodded once, firmly.

 "Tell them they are to work in the fields as they would on any other day," the first soldier said slowly in Praczny.
 Erileine nodded and